globalgov/manypkgs/inst/templates/Package-CONTRIB.md

 # Contributing

-Contributions to `{packageName}`, whether in the form of issue identification, bug fixes, new code or documentation are encouraged and welcome, both from research assistants and (early) users of the package:
+Contributions to `{ {{{package}}} }`, whether in the form of issue identification, bug fixes, new code or documentation are encouraged and welcome, both from research assistants and (early) users of the package:

 * [Submit an issue](#issues)
 * [Fix a bug or implement new features](#adding-new-code)
 * [Document existing code](#documentation)

 This outlines how to propose a change to a package from the Global Governance Observatory's ecosystem.
-Please note that the `{packageName}` project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).By contributing to this project, you agree to abide by its terms.
+Please note that the `{ {{{package}}} }` project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).By contributing to this project, you agree to abide by its terms.

 ## Issues
 Please use the issue tracker on GitHub to identify problems or suggest new functionality, before submitting changes to the code.